Heart health facts to share with your employees this month.

 8. Know Your Numbers

 Regular check-ups with a healthcare provider are essential for monitoring blood pressure, cholesterol levels, and other key indicators of heart health.
-Stay on top of your health by scheduling routine screenings and check-ups.
+Stay on top of health by scheduling routine screenings and check-ups.

 9. Practice Portion Control